ProjectDrawdown/solutions/Documentation/Solution_Model_FAQ.md

 There are some other even more complex options available for Adoption.
 The "Helper Tables" module/tab is the final step of selecting the actual, used Adoption based on all the choices made on other tabs. ==> This is where the actual REF and PDS Adoption are available.

 For a researcher using the solution, all the settings they have access to can be found on the 'Advanced Controls' tab (which in python translates to the settings in a scenario file in the ac subdirectory).
-These include chosing from available TAM/Adoption options and any parameters that modify them.
+These include choosing from available TAM/Adoption options and any parameters that modify them.

 {Say something about Adoption as TAM % vs. Unit Adoption.
 This is covered pretty well in the general PD docs.}